karkman/parse_diamond/README.md

 # parse_diamond
-A simple and very slow python script to parse DIAMOND blast output into a count table.
+A simple and ~very~ moderately slow python script to parse DIAMOND blast output into a count table.
 Updated to work with python3 and uses pandas to create the data frame.

 The fasta headers have to start with the sample name and be separated with a delimiter, assumes by default `-`.